🎵 Welcome to Music Mobo Bingo

 - Look for a popup-blocked warning in your browser

-- Allow popups for the site
+- Allow popups for this site

 - Reload the Host Console

-Step 6: Use the Built-In Popup Test (If Available)
+Step 6: Use the Built-In Popup Test

-Use this to:
+Use it to:

-- Verify your browser allows Spotify popups
+- Verify popups are allowed

-- Confirm Spotify playback launches correctly
+- Confirm Spotify opens correctly

 If the test fails:

-- Update your popup permissions
+- Update popup permissions

-- Try again before starting Auto-Call
+- Try again before starting the game

-âť— Common Spotify Playback Issues & Solutions
+Common Spotify Playback Issues & Solutions

 | Problem | Likely Cause | Solution |